 This trip’s band is Zu, an experimental band hailing from Rome and often defined as being a mix of dark jazz (whatever that might be~), math rock and noise.
 It’s definitely not an easy listen, but highly atmospheric and I’ve grown surprisingly fond of it.

 The following song is a collaboration with fellow noise-jazz band Il Teatro Degli orrori.

-All in all, Rome ended up a perfect romantic citytrip destination and highly affordable even for the poor students amongst us!
-We spent 4 days which felt fine but we could’ve easily stayed longer and still discover more.
+All in all, Rome ended up a perfect romantic city-trip destination and highly affordable even for the poor students amongst us!
+We spent four days, which felt fine enough, but we could’ve easily stayed longer and still discover plenty more.